Hsinchu: Early settlement

-The area around Hsinchu City was inhabited by the Taokas aboriginies when the Spanish occupied northern Taiwan in the 17th century.
+The area around Hsinchu City was inhabited by the Taokas aborigines when the Spanish immigrants occupied northern Taiwan in the 17th century.
 Catholic missionaries reached the settlement of Tek-kham in 1626.
-The Spanish were expelled by the Dutch a few decades later.
+The Spanish were expelled by the Dutch immigrants a few decades later.

-Qing Dynasty

-Under the Qing, a Chinese town was established at Tek-kham by Wang Shih-chieh and other Han settlers in 1711.
+A Chinese town was established at Tek-kham by Wang Shih-chieh and other Han settlers in 1711.
 Wang and his party of over 180 people were natives of Kinmen who first camped alongside what is now Dongqian Street in East District, Hsinchu.

 As part of the reorganization of Taiwan by Shen Baozhen, the viceroy of Liangjiang, Zhuqian Subprefecture (i.e., Tek-kham) was raised to the level of a county and renamed Xinzhu (i.e., Sin-tek or Hsinchu) in 1878.
 When Taiwan was made a province in 1887, Hsinchu was made a part of Taipeh Prefecture.

-Japanese rule
+Japanese occupation

-During the Japanese occupation following the First Sino-Japanese War, the city—known at the time as Shinchiku—was among the province's most populous.
+During the Japanese occupation, the city—known at the time as Shinchiku—was among the province's most populous.
 In 1904, its 16,371 residents ranked it in 7th place, behind Keelung and ahead of Changhua ("Shoka").
 Shinchiku was raised to town status in 1920 and city status in 1930.
 At the same time, it became the seat of Shinchiku Prefecture.
 In 1941, its prefecture was expanded, annexing Xiangshan ("Kōzan").
 Jiugang ("Kyūminato") and Liujia ("Rokka") merged to become Zhubei ("Chikuhoku").